eugeneswalker/gitlab-chart/doc/development/rspec.md

 - `.volumes(item)`

 Return an array of all the volumes for the specified deployment object.
+The returned array is a direct copy of the `volumes` key from the deployment object.

 - `.find_volume(item, volume_name)`